Pangonn-corp/Pangonn/README.md

 ### 💡 Stay tuned — big things coming soon!

-Play hard, have fun! 🎮🔥
+Play hard, have fun and Rebell against the all seeing daemen blocksi🎮🔥
+- sincerly, palmtree890